danielsaidi/Sheeeeeeeeet/README.md

 let menu = Menu(title: "Select a type", items: items)
 ```

-### Present the menu
+### Present the menu as a custom action sheet

-You can then create an action sheet from the menu and present it like this:
+You can then use the menu to create an action sheet and present it like this:

 ```swift
 let sheet = ActionSheet(menu: menu) { sheet, item in